HugoGGuerrier/lime-language/README.md

    simple yet complete frontend, used by other toolchain parts to parse and analyse Lime sources.
  - The Lime compiler, in the `limec` directory.
-A compiler which uses `liblimelang` to turn Lime sources to LLVM bitcode
+A compiler which uses `liblimelang` to turn Lime sources into LLVM bitcode

 ## Build the toolchain